weareferal/craft-env-sync/README.md

 ## Configuration

+Configuration is done through the dedicated "Sync" settings panel.

+### Provider

 ![Craft Env Sync Setting Screenshot](resources/img/settings-screenshot.png)

-Configuration is done through the dedicated "Sync" settings panel.
 The details entered here correspond to your AWS S3 account and bucket that you want to use for backups.
 It's recommended to set up a new IAM user that has programmatic access (meaning via a acces/secret key) to a private S3 bucket.

 Once you have set this bucket up, you can either enter your AWS S3 details directly into the setting page, or you can use environment variables via your `.env` file (this is the recommended approach as seen in the screenshot above).
 This latter approach is more portable and secure as it prevents any private access/secret key values being included in files that you might commit to Github.
 Furthermore is means these variables can be reused in other plugins etc.